 or Click here to see the MGC Local Rules which have been re-written in accordance with the new Rules of Golf.

 R&A RULES OF GOLF WEBSITE

-Click to go to the Official Rules of Golf website, which is made up of 6 parts:
+Click to go to the Official Rules of Golf website, which is made up of 6 parts, including:

 - The Rules of Golf (full version) which is intended for those who administer the game and who need to answer the variety of questions that can arise in relation to golf competitions.

-- Definitions - over 70 defined terms and these form the foundation around which the Rules are written.
-A good knowledge of the defined terms (which are in a lighter blue and bold) is very important to the correct application of the Rules.
+- Definitions - over 70 defined terms that form the foundation around which the Rules are written.

 R&A RULES MODERNISATION WEBSITE

-Click to go to the Rules of Golf Modernisation website which contains detailed descriptions, documents and videos about the changes, as well as a link to download a 2019 Rules app for iOS and Android.
+The Rules of Golf Modernisation website contains detailed descriptions, documents and videos about the new rules, as well as a link to download the 2019 Rules app for iOS and Android.